iofun/treehouse/README.md

 # treehouse
-The Treehouse spontaneously generates imps, which in turn are used to spawn your resources
+The treehouse spontaneously generates imps, which are used to spawn your resources.